 We are a leading next-generation, evidence-based, personalized healthcare company focused on enabling our clients to fundamentally change the diagnosis, treatment and pharmacoeconomics of cancer and other critical illnesses.
 We believe a molecular-driven, systems-based approach to making clinical treatment decisions based on large-scale, real time biometric and phenotypical data will become the standard of care initially for patients with cancer and, ultimately, other critical illnesses.
-We derive revenue from selling GPS Cancer (our Genomic Proteomic Spectrometry Cancer test, a unique, comprehensive molecular test and decision support solution that measures the proteins present in the patient's tumor tissue, combined with whole genomic and transcriptomic sequencing of tumor & normal samples), to which we obtained exclusive access from an affiliate, and from selling software solutions to healthcare payors, self-insured employers and healthcare systems.
+We derive revenue from selling molecular sequencing and analysis services (including our unique, Comprehensive GPS Cancer test, for which we obtained exclusive rights from an affiliate that provides sequencing and analysis of tumor & normal samples and our liquid/blood-based tumor profiling test service which analyzes circulating tumor DNA (ctDNA) and circulating tumor RNA (ctRNA)), and from selling software solutions to healthcare payors, self-insured employers and healthcare systems.

-We market certain of our solutions as a comprehensive integrated solution that includes GPS Cancer, Clinical Decision Support, and Payer Engagement solutions.
-We also market our GPS Cancer, Clinical Decision Support, Payer Engagement and Connected Care solutions on a standalone basis.
+We market certain of our solutions as a comprehensive integrated solution that includes our molecular sequencing and analysis services, Clinical Decision Support, and Payer Engagement solutions.
+We also market our molecular sequencing and analysis services, Clinical Decision Support, Payer Engagement and Connected Care solutions on a stand-alone basis.
 To accelerate our commercial growth and enhance our competitive advantage, we intend to continue to:

-- introduce new marketing, education and engagement efforts and foster relationships across the oncology community to drive adoption of GPS Cancer; - pursue reimbursement of GPS Cancer from regional and national third-party payors and government payors; - · publish scientific and medical advances; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients; and - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payor, self-insured employer and biopharmaceutical company clients.
+- introduce new marketing, education and engagement efforts and foster relationships across the oncology community to drive adoption of molecular sequencing and analysis services; - pursue reimbursement of molecular sequencing and analysis services from regional and national third-party pavers and government pavers: - publish scientific and medical advances: - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients; and - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payor, self-insured employer and biopharmaceutical company clients.

 Since our inception, we have devoted substantially all of our resources to the development and commercialization of NantHealth solutions, as well as the commercial launch of our GPS Cancer business.
 To complement our internal growth and expertise, we have made several strategic acquisitions of companies, products and technologies.
-We have incurred significant losses since our inception, and as of September 30, 2017 our accumulated deficit was approximately \$671.6 million.
-We expect to continue to incur operating losses over the near term as we drive adoption of GPS Cancer, expand our commercial operations, and invest further in NantHealth solutions.
+We have incurred significant losses since our inception and, as of March 31, 2018, our accumulated deficit was approximately \$714.1 million.
+We expect to continue to incur operating losses over the near term as we drive adoption of our molecular sequencing and analysis solutions (including GPS Cancer), expand our commercial operations, and invest further in NantHealth solutions.